mrled/lightmarks/docs/devnotes.md

 - Also fandom and Japanese popular pages
 - User pages?
 (Maybe I can just get this wth feeds)
 - Perhaps most importantly, on-site SEARCH.
 I can search the title/url/desc/tags of the local copy of my own bookmarks, but will need Pinboard's help to search the full text of my bookmarks or any public bookmarks!

+Looks like e.g. Pushpin is just getting all it can of the recent/popular posts and filtering by wikipedia for its wikipedia screen.
+Not sure what it's doing for its fandom screen -- maybe it can tell if a user has fandom enabled, and is just showing posts from those users?

+### 🌙 An "On this day" feature, like Day One has

+This is a cool feature from Day One; would be pretty cool to have in bookmarks too, I think.

 ## ✅ ✅ ✅ ✅ ✅ Completed log, finished tasks